wangdeze18/DACL/statistical analysis/readme.md

-# t-test and effect size(Cohen's d)
+# Statistical analysis for code clone detection on BigCloneBench

-We add a statistical analysis with t-test and effect size computation on code clone detection task.
+We add a statistical analysis with t-test and effect size computation(Cohen's d) on code clone detection task.
 We compare CodeBERT fine-tuned by our approach with original GraphCodeBERT.